andrewjkerr/ufsit-2017-reelection/README.md

 #### Candidates

 Below is the list of candidates along with their corresponding indices for each round.
+These indices are NOT their rank, but are just the way the CSV spreadsheet ordered them.

 ##### President